Dum Tak is not a performance for consumption.

 This model prioritizes accessibility and portability.

-Dum Tak creates spontaneous cultural moments in school playgrounds, libraries, museums, public gathering spaces.
+Dum Tak creates spontaneous cultural moments in school playgrounds, libraries, museums, and public gathering spaces.

 These pop-up performances foster belonging, intercultural exposure, and shared public rhythm.